 Since then, artists have become increasingly aware of the importance of studio safety.
-Paint manufacturers recommended that you don’t eat, drink or smoke while painting in order to avoid ingesting potentially harmful substances from paints, solvents, etc. But what about skin exposure?
-Given what we now know, should we wear gloves and masks while we paint with cadmium colors?
+Paint manufacturers recommended that you don’t eat, drink or smoke while painting in order to avoid ingesting potentially harmful substances from paints, solvents, etc. But what about skin or respiratory exposure?
+Given the dangers, should we wear gloves and masks while we paint with cadmium colors?

 We know cadmium is toxic.
 But is cadmium paint toxic?

 When I visited the M. Graham & Co. factory in 2015, I asked specifically about the toxicity of cadmium colors.
-They told me that by law, paint manufacturers are allowed to make cadmium colors only a few specified days each year because of the dangers associated with cadmium dust.
-Proper respiratory equipment is required during production to avoid inhalation of the powdered cadmium pigment.
+They told me that by law, paint manufacturers are allowed to make cadmium colors only a few specified days each year because of the dangers associated with dust from the dry pigment.
+Therefore, proper respiratory equipment is required during production to prevent inhalation.

 However, during the paint-making process the pigment is fused with sulfides and coated in the particular medium’s binder (oil, acrylic, gouache or watercolor).
-This process renders the cadmium insoluble in water, and therefore the human body.
-We can’t absorb it.
-So no gloves are necessary.
-And cadmium paints don’t give off any dust or fumes, so no worries about inhalation either.³ I’ve just recently spoken again with a paint manufacturer who said that the paint-making process makes cadmium colors safe in oil, acrylic, gouache and watercolor.
+This process renders the cadmium insoluble in water, which greatly limits absorption by the human body.
+The cadmium does remain fat-soluble, so it’s still possible for us to absorb it if we constantly get a lot of it on our hands or ingest it.
+(Once again, don’t eat it!)
+But I’m not typically a messy painter, so I don’t bother with gloves.
+And cadmium paints don’t give off any dust or fumes, so no worries about inhalation either.³

 With that said, you DO need to use extra caution if you’re sanding dry cadmium paint or spray-applying.
 If that’s you, make sure you wear a NIOSH dust respirator to eliminate the chance of inhaling cadmium particles.
 (Or any other harmful particles / dust.)
 The same advice applies if you work at all with dry cadmium or other pigments.
 (For example, if you like to make your own paint.)